Look for the teal text for special needs news.

 Dallas Summer Musicals is hosting a virtual fun run and step challenge, called “Bolt to Broadway and Back,” as part of the DSM Give a Kid a Seat fundraiser—a campaign that helps provide free and subsidized tickets to youth in underserved communities of North Texas.
 From May 8–31, DSM’s goal is to raise $15,000 and complete 3,000 miles, which equals one round trip from the Music Hall at Fair Park to Times Square in New York City.
 Participants can start their race by tracking miles completed by running, biking, golfing and more.
 A grand prize will be awarded to the person who raises the most money.
 For all details, visit the website here.

 Tiny Tot Time is back at Epic Waters in Grand Prairie.
-Starting April 12, and every Monday through May, Epic Waters will open its doors two hours early, from 8:30–10:30am for kids under age 5.
+Every Monday through May, Epic Waters will open its doors two hours early, from 8:30–10:30am for kids under age 5.
 Admission for your first child is $10, and additional children are $5; entrance is free for parents and guardians.

 The nonprofit Boss Club Foundation is hosting a virtual summer program for kids July 10–31.
 The program aims to inspire kids’ confidence and ignite creativity through the pursuit of entrepreneurship.
 Each participant will be mailed a business kit that will contain all they need for creating, distributing and marketing their product.
 Some of the kits available include homemade dog treats, bath bombs, fudge and handmade soap.
 Registration is open now; to learn more, click here.